The Settings Tab allows to adjust the brightness, contrast, position and size of the picture, plus some other settings.

 Depth: Specifies how many MB of a file are analyzed before

 playback starts.
-If the value is too low, the TSPlayer will not find
+If the value is too low, the TSPlayer may not find

 all contained programs and streams.
 Increase the value and re-open